SnapMonk

 The most cost-effective setup (if budget is the constraint)

-For an indie developer optimizing for cost per insight, the cheapest stack that covers all four ASO jobs is: SnapMonk ASO (free) for keyword research, current ranks, and competitor keywords; App Store Connect and Play Console (free) for real search-term data; and manual competitor listing reviews (free).
-Total cost: $0, and it covers a first and second ASO sprint completely.
+For an indie developer optimizing for cost per insight, the most affordable stack that covers all four ASO jobs is: SnapMonk ASO (first report free) for keyword research, current ranks, and competitor keywords; App Store Connect and Play Console (free) for real search-term data; and manual competitor listing reviews (free).
+Total cost: $0 for your first ASO sprint.

 The first dollar worth spending is ASO Mobile if you want continuous tracking on a budget, or AppTweak if keyword depth is what's limiting you.
 Everything above that price point is buying market intelligence, not better ASO for your own app, and market intel only pays for itself once you have real revenue to steer with it.